 - Set up a connection to any target system

-- Specify key object properties based on which the other associated objects are identified during synchronization (object matching rules).
+- Specify key based on which the other associated objects are identified during synchronization (object matching rules).

 - Specify the base object and scope of synchronization

 - Define filters to limit the number of objects to synchronize

 - Define the sequence of synchronization steps